 4. Your sales funnels don’t perform well

-A sales funnel involves the whole path of a user, from being a lead to turning into a business evangelist.
+A sales funnel involves the whole path the user undertakes, from being a lead to turning into a business evangelist.
 Depending on the stage of the client journey, your team can use different systems and business applications to collect and analyze data.

 Neglecting some aspects may lead to ineffective conversion on this sales funnel.
-ERP can help you solve this problem.
-Cross-channel data integration will help you enhance the client journey.
-You will lead them smoothly from the stage of acquisition to successful and regular sales.
+ERP system integration can help you solve this problem.
+Cross-channel data integration will help you enhance the client journey and lead them smoothly from acquisition to completed orders.

 5. You lack a tool for effective cross-department cooperation

 Your departments may perform well if working separately.
-At the same time, they lack a system where their efforts can be unified under one joint goal.
+At the same time, they lack a system where their efforts can be centralized and unified under one joint goal.

 With an integrated ERP system, you can achieve 100% data consistency for all your departments.
-Whenever they need to analyze the state of your business from a bird’s eye view, the team will know what to refer to.
-Stock availability, supply management, inventory maintenance, client experience management — all these aspects will be unified under one roof.
+Whenever they need to analyze the state of your business from a bird’s eye view, the team will know where to refer to.
+Stock availability, supply management, inventory maintenance, client experience management — all these aspects will be easily managed under one roof.

 • Business automation.
-In 2020, nearly 63% of businesses adopted cognitive technologies (blockchain, AI, a cloud-based solution, etc.).
+According to a Gartner report, 91% of companies are involved in digital initiatives, and 89% have either adopted or intend to adopt a digital-first approach to business.
 By doing so, they strived to automate and streamline business processes.
 Integration with ERP systems allows for automated data flow from one system to another.
 Enterprise resource planning software integrated with other business solutions will help your team forget about keeping manual data records and managing them inefficiently.

 • Data accuracy.
 This benefit is important in time-dependent situations.
 Suppose that your client canceled the order.
-If the ecommerce team doesn’t pass this information to the stock management team on time, the warehouse employees may prepare the order for delivery, spend time and resources on the packaging, and use the wrong order data to plan the restocking process.
+Suppose the e-commerce team doesn’t pass this information to the stock management team on time.
+In that case, the warehouse employees may prepare the order for delivery, spend time and resources on the packaging, and use the wrong order data to plan the restocking process.

 • Efficiency.
-With an integrated ERP system, you reduce manual workload and the number of mundane tasks your employees should daily do.
+At least 95% of companies reported some improvements in their operations because of ERP systems integrations.
+With an integrated ERP system, you reduce manual workload and the number of mundane tasks your employees deal with.
 This, in turn, reduces the chances of an error, which leads to higher operation accuracy and effectiveness.
 Your team may use the time freed as a result of ERP systems integration for more value-added activities.
 For example, exploring new niches, improving marketing strategy, facilitating user journeys, etc.

 • Streamlined workflow.
-Work-related and business-related data will be centralized in one system.
-With these centralized data, your team will get a clear view of how one process affects another.
-With ERP systems integration, you will give your team the space for effective cross-department cooperation.
-The best practices of one department may be successfully implemented in another department.
+With centralized data, your team will get a clear view of how one process affects another.
+ERP systems integration gives your team the space for effective cross-department cooperation.
+The best practices of one department may be successfully implemented by another department.
 Such changes will have a positive impact on overall business performance and employee satisfaction.

 • A clear vision of your business.
-By having one source of truth, you get the chance to look at your business from a fresh perspective.
+By integrating an ERP system, you get the chance to look at your business from a fresh perspective.
 This can help you find the gaps and bottlenecks that prevent users from making an order or returning to you after the first sale.
 Regular improvements based on client feedback will lead to higher conversion and happy clients.

 erp software integration